Caden Clark

-Caden Christopher Clark (born May 27, 2003) is an American professional soccer player who plays as an attacking midfielder or winger for Major League Soccer club D.C.
-United and the United States national team.
+Caden Christopher Clark (born May 27, 2003) is an American professional soccer player who plays as an attacking midfielder or winger for Major League Soccer club Seattle Sounders FC and the United States national team.

 Club career

 Early career

 Born in Medina, Minnesota, Clark began his career with the youth setup of Minnesota Thunder in 2015.
 He also played for the FC Barcelona-sponsored Barça Residency Academy in Arizona.
 Clark went on a brief trial with Minnesota United in 2019, getting to know several players as well as then-head coach Adrian Heath.

 New York Red Bulls II

 In February 2020, Clark was signed by USL Championship club New York Red Bulls II.
 He made his league debut for the club on July 17, 2020, against Hartford Athletic and scored his first goal on August 29, 2020, against Loudoun United FC.

 New York Red Bulls

 On October 10, 2020, New York Red Bulls acquired his MLS rights from Minnesota United in exchange for $75,000 of General Allocation Money, and he was signed to New York's first team roster.
 Clark made his debut for New York Red Bulls and scored against Atlanta United on October 10, 2020, during a 1–0 win for the club, becoming the fifth youngest player to score in MLS.
 He followed up with a game tying goal from outside the box in his second appearance for the Red Bulls, after he entered the game as a sub in the second half and secured a point for the Red Bulls against Toronto FC on October 14, 2020, becoming the youngest player to score in his first two MLS games.
 On December 21, 2020, Clark was named New York Red Bulls Newcomer of the Year for the 2020 season.

 Clark underwent an appendectomy in June 2021, causing him to miss a month of action.
 He ended his first full season with New York scoring 4 goals in 24 league matches.